-Other products include sewing machines, bicycles, motorbikes, prams, agricultural products, paints, fountain pens and ink, radios and gramophones, even tennis racquets.
+Other products include sewing machines, bicycles, motorbikes, prams, agricultural products, paints, fountain pens and ink, radios and gramophones, and even tennis racquets.
 Services include car servicing and related fuel, oil and tyres, opticians, insurance, house removals, railway and shipping, travel and tourism.
-In fact, not much human activity was missed by the sign maker.
+Not much human activity was missed by the sign maker.

-The majority of these signs are rectangular in shape although sizes vary enormously.
+The majority of these signs are rectangular although sizes vary enormously.
 The wording is often quite short and simple, with bright colours used to attract attention.
 Longer texts are not uncommon but some of the most striking signs incorporate pictorial images and these are particularly desirable.
-Non rectangular signs are less common, although some firms used circular or diamond shaped signs and a few were cut out to special shapes, good examples including a man riding a Raleigh bicycle, a jar of Bovril and a tea leaf advertising Mazawattee Tea.
+Non-rectangular signs are less common, although some firms used circular or diamond-shaped signs and a few were cut out into special shapes, good examples include a man riding a Raleigh bicycle, a jar of Bovril and a tea leaf advertising Mazawattee Tea.

-There are also a range of novelty signs, several of which incorporate thermometers.
+There is also a range of novelty signs, several of which incorporate thermometers.
 Other thermometer signs were used for Nut Brown Tobacco, Stephens Inks, Izal disinfectant, and even Brooklax, a chocolate laxative.
-An excellent variant was used by Gillette razor blades with the addition of a small barometer.
-Hudson´s Soap was advertised on quite a range of signs, amongst which are some fitted with a clock face and moveable hands.
+Gillette razor blades used an excellent variant with the addition of a small barometer.
+Hudson´s Soap was advertised on quite a range of signs, some fitted with a clock face and moveable hands.
 These could be set to show times when the bakery came in, when cyclists should light up in the evening, or when the shop was due to open or close, none of which have much to do with the soap!

 Hudson´s Soap also used a novel ploy to attract attention, with coded letters incorporated within their signs.
 They issued a small cardboard guide titled 'À Railway Puzzle Explained' which listed the codes, all of which are slogans such as 'Makes Washing Easy', or 'Improves Public Health'!
-The idea was clearly an early version of I-Spy designed to help while away on long train journeys and subliminally advertise the soap at the same time.
+The idea was an early version of I-Spy designed to help while away on long train journeys and subliminally advertise the soap simultaneously.

-One other interesting points to note is that a number of signs bear the maker´s name, usually in small lettering in a bottom corner.
+One other interesting point to note is that several signs bear the maker´s name, usually in small lettering in the bottom corner.
 Typical examples include Wymon & Sons of London, Chromo of Wolverhampton, Hanor Signs of Mitcham, and the Patent Enamel Co Ltd mentioned earlier.
 There are many others and this could provide a fruitful field of study for the more academically-minded collector.